python/cpython/Doc/library/copyreg.rst

    returned by *function* at pickling time.  :exc:`TypeError` will be raised if *object* is a class or *constructor* is not callable.

    See the :mod:`pickle` module for more details on the interface expected of *function* and *constructor*.
+Note that the :attr:`~pickle.Pickler.dispatch_table` attribute of a pickler object or subclass of :class:`pickle.Pickler` can also be used for declaring reduction functions.